emilkje/juno/README.md

 ### :sparkles: Create Code

-Using the current editor document or selection run `Create Code` and `Juno` will help generate code using your own code as context to help you write code or documentation.
+Using the current editor document or selection run `Create Code` and `Juno` will help generate code or documentation using your own code as context.
 Get ready to turn those blank lines into art! :pencil2:

 ### :bulb: Suggest Improvements